pantheon-systems/documentation/source/content/guides/accessibility/01-overview.md

 ## Inclusive Design

 <dfn id="incdes">Inclusive Design</dfn> is a methodology that considers the full range of human diversity, with respect to ability, language, culture, and more.
-It's intent is to create products whose experiences serve as many people as possible, including those with disabilities.
+Its intent is to create products whose experiences serve as many people as possible, including those with disabilities.

 ## a11y